Health Information Management (HIM)

 - Liability Insurance of $1,000,000/$3,000,000 coverage is required.
 Students will be covered under the college’s liability insurance policy, which will be billed through student fees.

-- All HIM students must participate in the Massachusetts Community College Health Insurance or provide accurate information regarding comparable coverage.
+- All students in selective majors must participate in the Massachusetts Community College Health Insurance Plan or provide accurate information regarding comparable coverage.

 CORI/SORI Policy (Criminal Offendors Records Information)